Internal positioning capabilities of KEB VFDs

 Auto Indexing – this scope shows the drive receiving an initial start positioning command (digital input pulse).
 Then, the drive begins stepping through each programmed position chronologically and repeating the pattern automatically.

 Manual Indexing – this scope most closely resembles that of a conveyor or linear, single-axis application.
 A start positioning command is received and the drive will move to its next position and stop, awaiting a new command.
-Similar to “Auto Indexing”, this positioning method will operate through a chronological order.
+Similar to “Auto Indexing,” this positioning method will operate in chronological order.

 Manual Index Selection – this scope highlights the ability to choose which index position to move to, instead of following a chronological order.
 This shows all of the same 7 positions in “Auto Indexing” and “Manual Indexing” being reached in a unique and user-defined order.

 In certain applications – single- or low-axis count operations – this method of positioning is an excellent fit.
 For example, a machine might require some precise linear move from a ball screw or belt drive actuator.
 Using a KEB drive with IPM will work well.
 A basic lower-cost PLC can be used in place of a high-end motion control option.
 If the target position is repeated, the drive can work with simple digital inputs.
 Alternatively, the PLC can write a target position to the drive.

 However, for applications with coordinated multi-axis movements, the internal positioning module will not be up to the task.
 In these cases, a central controller calculating all the profiles will be needed to execute the moves.
 This is also the case for more complex motion profiles like camming profiles.

 If you’ve identified your installation as being a good candidate for internal positioning functions, one immediate benefit you can expect is cost savings.
 When compared to a competitor’s offering for motion control the advantage in using KEB products is clear.